 - Ongoing future medical treatment, such as physical therapy

 The purpose of workers’ compensation benefits is to help you return to work.
-To have your medical costs covered, you will need to choose your doctor from a panel of authorized physicians provided by your employer under the Official Code of Georgia Annotated (OCGA) §34-9-201.
+You must choose your doctor from a panel of authorized physicians provided by your employer under Ga.
+Code § 34-9-201 to secure payment for your medical costs.

-If you don’t go to one of these listed physicians after your injury gets reported, your costs may not get covered.
-However, if you need immediate medical treatment after your injury, you can go to the nearest urgent care or emergency room.
+The workers’ comp system may not cover your costs if you don’t go to one of these listed physicians after your injury.
+However, you can go to the nearest urgent care or emergency room if you need immediate medical treatment after your injury.

 Workers’ Compensation Supplemental Income

 You can receive weekly income benefits if you’re away from work for over seven days because of your injuries.
-These are paid at two-thirds of your average weekly earnings, which can be up to $675 per week.
+These benefits cover two-thirds of your average weekly earnings, up to $675 per week.
 However, you typically cannot receive these benefits for over 400 weeks, and most workers recover far before that time.

 Rehabilitation Support